bianchidotdev/sample-scalable-app/readme.md

 kubectl scale deploy/express-app --replicas=20

 # Option 2:
-kubectl edit
+kubectl edit hpa express-app # and change min replicas to 20
 ```

-Just scale up the deployment count.
-The cpu requests for each pod are way too high and will trigger cluster autoscaling prematurely for show
+The cpu requests for each pod are artificially too high and will trigger cluster autoscaling prematurely for show

 ### Horizontal Pod Autoscaling
 ```